jerielizabeth/Gospel-of-Health-Notebooks/README.md

 ## Setup and Running a Notebooks Server

+These files are available through Github and in a display version as part of my dissertation.

 To run the notebooks locally, you will need **Python3** as well as the libraries recorded in the `environments.yml` file, included at the root of the project.
 I recommend managing Python and the libraries using [Conda]().